astropy/astropy-APEs/APE26.rst

-Having both the frame classes as well as ``SkyCoord`` be able to store and handle data has resulted in a large amount of code duplication (not just in the code proper, but also in the tests, leading to missed combinations).
-Restructuring the ``Frame`` classes to remove data storage will allow for much more maintainable, de-duplicated code.
+Having both the frame classes as well as ``SkyCoord`` be able to store and handle data has resulted in a large amount of code duplication.
+It has also required duplicated or even quadrupled tests, in order to test both ``BaseCoordinateFrame`` and ``SkyCoord`` methods with both ``BaseCoordinateFrame`` and ``SkyCoord`` arguments - where the tests have not caught every combination, problems have gone unnoticed.
+Restructuring the ``frame`` classes to remove data storage will allow for much more maintainable, de-duplicated code.
 It will also make it easier to
 contribute: if there is a problem one would like to solve in a given method, if one looks in ``SkyCoord``, one will likely find